‘He’ll sleigh you’

 It’s easy to understand why Christmas Evil struggled to find an audience on its original release.
 The film is marketed as a horror film, but it’s more a psychological study of mental collapse (again, rather like The Driller Killer), and it’s not until the film is more than midway through that we get a murder – hardly the sort of thing to keep the audiences flocking to Prom Night and He Knows You’re Alone happy.

 Yet seen now, it’s remarkable just how impressive the film is.
 Slow, perhaps, but deliberately so, and the gradual mental collapse of Harry is effectively played out.
-What’s more, the couple of gore scenes are remarkably nasty and shocking, coming out of nowhere.
-There’s also a lot of humour here and the ending is outrageously audacious.
+What’s more, a couple of splattery scenes are remarkably nasty and shocking, coming out of nowhere.
+There’s also a lot of dark humour here and the ending is satisfyingly audacious.

 David Flint, MOVIES and MANIA